-RUS 101: Beginning Russian I (5 cr.) -- Develops the understanding, speaking, reading, and writing of Russian, and emphasizes the structure of the language.
+- RUS 101: Beginning Russian I (5 cr.)
+Develops the understanding, speaking, reading, and writing of Russian, and emphasizes the structure of the language.
 May include oral drill and practice.
 Part I of II.
 Lecture 5 hours per week.
 May include one additional hour of oral practice per week.

-RUS 102: Beginning Russian II (5 cr.) -- Develops the understanding, speaking, reading, and writing of Russian, and emphasizes the structure of the language.
+Prerequisite: ENG 111 eligible. - RUS 102: Beginning Russian II (5 cr.)
+Develops the understanding, speaking, reading, and writing of Russian, and emphasizes the structure of the language.
 May include oral drill and practice.
 Part II of II.
 Lecture 5 hours per week.
 May include one additional hour of oral practice per week.

-RUS 201 - Intermediate Russian I (3 cr.) -- Continues the development of the skills of understanding, speaking, reading, and writing of Russian.
+Prerequisite: Completed RUS 101 or equivalent. - RUS 201: Intermediate Russian I (3 cr.)
+Continues the development of the skills of understanding, speaking, reading, and writing of Russian.
 Class conducted in Russian.
-Prerequisite: RUS 102 or equivalent.
+Prerequisite: Completed RUS 102 or equivalent.
 May include oral drill and practice.
 Part I of II.
-Lecture 3 hours per week.

-RUS 202 - Intermediate Russian II (3 cr.) -- Continues the development of the skills of understanding, speaking, reading, and writing of Russian.
+Lecture 3 hours per week. - RUS 202: Intermediate Russian II (3 cr.)
+Continues the development of the skills of understanding, speaking, reading, and writing of Russian.
 Class conducted in Russian.
-Prerequisite: RUS 102 or equivalent.
+Prerequisite: Completed RUS 102 or equivalent.
 May include oral drill and practice.
 Part II of II.
 Lecture 3 hours per week.